JosieOnGit/Luniks/Historic Events/GHOST TEMPLES/Character List.md

 ## // Settler Cziskvelén
 Cziskvelén is a **Swordsman** and **Settler**, having settled the *Temple of Vestia* alongside Vászi, and the *Temple of Álusken* alongside Matéis.
 Cziskvelén's life has mostly become a legacy, as he is usually referred to as the "Original Settler", long after the foundation of the *Temple of Zhuehai*, as his own temples would cause more temples to bloom throughout the planet.

+### Appearance
-Cziskvelén bears a **Plain White Mask**, albeit more worn down than that of Vászi.
-Being a swordsman, he also bears a long two-handed sword, which channels light as a power (As seen in Vászi's *Blade of Cziskvelén* Signature).
+Similarly to **Vászi**, Cziskvelén bears a **Plain White Mask**, albeit more worn down than those of the other Guardians.
+The Settler's outfit has remained the same as well, even despite his departure to **Chroma**: A White/Grey mantle or robe that wraps around a black harness, which is completed by white pants.

 ### Past Life
 Before being killed and subsequently approached by the **Eye of Chroma**, Cziskvelén was a hitman ([[Nikec Kráminsz]]) in **United Máneá**, soon before it fell.
 Having gone through blood and sweat without emotions, he initially was confused why he was given the chance to go through Rebirth at all, especially since the targets that he eliminated on Luniks ultimately led to the **Collapse of United Máneá**, but even despite this, **Chroma** knew that Cziskvelén would be the right person to guide others into a new life.